 Scoffer no scoffing

 In plumbing the depths of the Interwebs, I encountered a lot of negative sentiment about ADHD being a modern day medical hoax.
 Some claimed that the disorder is nothing more than a squishy catch-all diagnosis by doctors eager to push pharmaceuticals.
-Others are quick to point to bad parenting, lack of discipline, laziness, and a variety of personal and social defects to explain ADHD symptoms.
+Others pointed to bad parenting, lack of discipline, laziness, and a variety of personal and social defects to explain ADHD symptoms.
 The diagnostic methodology is also the target of much scoffing, due to the inherent subjectivity of psychological screening.

 Recent discoveries by smart people in lab coats should squash much of this talk-track.
 As it turns out, the ADHD brain is structurally distinct and can be accurately identified using magnetic resonance imaging.
 The prefrontal cortex, cerebellum, hippocampus, and amygdala are smaller in volume, and there are differences with signaling and neurotransmitters.
 Because of these measurable physiological differences, biomarkers may be used for diagnosis in the future.
 Science, FTW!